janKekanSan/jankekansan.github.io/pages/sona/li.md

 - Dad is being funny.
 - My parent is exciting!
 - My babysitter is amusing!
-- Grandpa is joking.
+- Grandpa joked!

 </details>

 Here, the subject is [mama]{.tokipona}, a parent or ancestor.
 Since the subject isn't [mi]{.tokipona} or [sina]{.tokipona}, [li]{.tokipona} is present and starts the predicate.
 Then the predicate is [musi]{.tokipona}, fun and entertainment.
-[musi]{.tokipona} could be either a description or action here, and these cannot be told apart without more context.
-Check under the spoiler for possible interpretations!
+[musi]{.tokipona} could be either a description or action here, and these cannot be told apart without more context- Toki Pona doesn't tell them apart!
+Check under the spoiler for possible interpretations.

 #### Multiple li